The Chinese Grammar Structures List for Beginners: 13 Patterns to Get You Started

 2. Attribute + 的 + Noun

-When 的 is used between an attribute and noun, it gives the noun the attribute (or attaches an adjective to the noun).
+When 的 is used between an attribute and a noun, it gives the noun the attribute (or attaches an adjective to the noun).

 3. Verb + 得 + State

-This particle is used after a verb and indicates effect, degree, possibility, etc:
+The particle 得 is used after a verb and indicates effect, degree, possibility, etc.

 to fly quickly